Carlisle United F.C.: 1986–2005: Doldrums

 Carlisle ended their most prosperous period as rapidly as it had started.
 Back to back relegations saw them drop into the Fourth Division in 1987 for the first time since 1964.
-Even back in the Fourth Division, fortunes did not initially start to improve.
-Attendance slumped to the lowest in the Club’s history and only 1,287 saw the League game against Chester in May 1987 and the introduction of automatic promotion/relegation to the Vauxhall Conference posed a new threat.
-Carlisle's first season in there saw them finish second from bottom but 19 points ahead of relegated Newport County meant no danger of relegation.
+Even there, fortunes did not initially start to improve.
+Attendance slumped to the lowest in the club's history and only 1,287 saw the league game against Chester in May 1987 and the introduction of automatic promotion/relegation to the Vauxhall Conference posed a new threat.
+Carlisle's first season in there saw them finish second from bottom but 19 points ahead of relegated Newport County meant no danger of the drop.

-Carlisle's league form was improved after three awful seasons and they finished 12th in Division Four in 1988/89.
+Carlisle's league form was improved after three awful seasons and they finished 12th in Division Four in 1988–89.
 They reached the FA Cup third round, where their run was ended by defending league champions and eventual FA Cup winners, Liverpool.
-Seventeen-year-old defender Steve Harkness was sold to Liverpool at the end of the season.
-His place in the team was filled by Middlesbrough's Paul Proudlock.
+Seventeen-year-old defender Steve Harkness was sold to Liverpool at the end of the season and his place in the team was filled by Middlesbrough's Paul Proudlock.

-Carlisle's good progress continued into the new decade, but their play-off hopes were ended on the final day of the season by a 5-2 demolition at the hands of Maidstone United.
-This was a disappointing end to an encouraging season during which the Cumbrians had topped the 1989/90 Fourth Division on Christmas Day and for a while in January as well before a late slump in form cost them dearly.
+Carlisle's good progress continued into the new decade, but their play-off hopes were ended on the final day of the season by a 5–2 demolition at the hands of Maidstone United.
+This was a disappointing end to an encouraging season during which the Cumbrians had topped the 1989–90 Fourth Division on Christmas Day and for a while in January as well before a late slump in form cost them dearly.
 In the end they missed out on the play-offs due to inferior goal difference.